Vivekpalankar/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 4 The File System.markdown

 10. What is the sort order prescribed by the ASCII collating sequence?

-    numbers followed by uppercase alphabets followed by lowercase alphabets.
+    Numbers followed by uppercase alphabets followed by lowercase alphabets.

 11. Assuming that you are positioned in the directory /home/kumar, what are these commands presumed to do and explain whether they will work at all: (i) **cd ../..** (ii) **mkdir ../bin** (iii) **rmdir ..** (iv) **ls ..**